Tip: Activate javascript to be able to use all functions of our website

 KfW Development Bank's contribution to the SDGs

-In the last financial year alone, new commitments amounted to almost EUR 11 billion.
-Two particular focal points were climate protection (SDG 13) and the promotion of affordable and clean energy (SDG 7) – two areas that are closely linked and play a significant role in the "green reconstruction" of many economies that have been purged by the COVID 19 pandemic.
-In addition, reducing inequalities (SDG 10) is a cross-cutting issue.
+In the last financial year, new commitments amounted to a good EUR 9 billion.
+Two particular focal points were climate protection (SDG 13) and the promotion of affordable and clean energy (SDG 7) – two areas that are closely linked and still play a significant role in the "green reconstruction" of many economies that have been purged by the COVID 19 pandemic.

 Achieving the SDGs will require enormous investments that cannot be made from public funds alone.
 The mobilisation of private capital, particularly through the instrument of impact investment, is therefore becoming increasingly important in development finance.